discoproject/disco/doc/faq.rst

 separate map functions, like *init_map* and *iter_map* above.
 The former handles the initial input from the original input files and the latter map handles input from the previous map function.
-When using :func:`disco.chain_reader` as the map reader, which reads results of a previous job as the input, the input entry for the map function is naturally a key-value pair whereas in the default case it is a line of text.
+When using :func:`disco.func.chain_reader` as the map reader, which reads results of a previous job as the input, the input entry for the map function is naturally a key-value pair whereas in the default case it is a line of text.

 Note that the job name includes a counter variable.
 This ensures that